Richard Walmesley

 Richard Walmesley (30 July 1816 – 26 May 1893) was an English lawyer and a cricketer who appeared in a single first-class cricket match for Cambridge University in 1836.

-He was born in Bath, Somerset and died at Lucknam Park, near Colerne, Wiltshire.
+Life

 The son of John Walmesley (d.
+1860) of Ince, Preston and his second wife Ellen Long (daughter of Wiltshire landowner Richard Godolphin Long), Walmesley was born at Bath.
+He was educated at Winchester College and from 1835 at St John's College, Cambridge.
+He graduated with a Bachelor of Arts degree in 1839, which converted automatically to a Master of Arts in 1842.

+Walmesley became a lawyer, being called to the bar in 1842 and specialising in equity draughtsmanship and conveyancing.
+Around 1870, he acquired the Lucknam Park estate and became a justice of the peace for Wiltshire.

+Cricket

-1860) of Ince, Preston and his second wife Ellen Long (daughter of Wiltshire landowner Richard Godolphin Long), Walmesley was educated at Winchester College and from 1835 at St John's College, Cambridge.
-He was in the cricket eleven at Winchester as a middle-order batsman, but in the 1836 Cambridge trial match, he batted at No 11, though he still managed to be the team's top-scorer in the second innings, with 13 not out.
+Walmesley was in the cricket eleven at Winchester as a middle-order batsman, but in the 1836 Cambridge trial match, he batted at No 11, though he still managed to be the team's top-scorer in the second innings, with 13 not out.
 His sole first-class match, the game against the Cambridge Town Club, followed less than two weeks later, and he scored 1 and 2 not out, batting at No 8; he played no further matches.

-Walmesley graduated from Cambridge University with a Bachelor of Arts degree in 1839, which converted automatically to a Master of Arts in 1842.
-He became a lawyer, being called to the bar in 1842 and specialising in equity draughtsmanship and conveyancing.
-Around 1870, he acquired the Lucknam Park estate and became a justice of the peace for Wiltshire.
+Family and death

+In 1849 Walmesley married Ann Eliza Donaldson, daughter of the late William Donaldson of Lyttleton House, Blandford.
+The couple had one son, John.

-He died at Lucknam on 26 May 1893.
+Richard Walmesley died at Lucknam Park on 26 May 1893.
 His tomb-chest inside Colerne parish church has his effigy in marble, wearing a nightshirt and holding a bible, and is described by Pevsner as "very realistic".
 He is further commemorated by a tall stone column in the centre of the village's market place.